 Types of Belt Conveyors and What They Can Use

-Not only are their several different types of belts but there are also different types of belt conveyors.
-Each has its own uses, and the different kinds of conveyor belts might only be effective on certain ones.
+Not only are there several different types of conveyor belts, but there are also different types of belt conveyors.
+Each has its own uses, and the types of conveyor belts that are compatible with them varies.
 Here are a few of the different options and what kind of belts are most useful on them.

 Flat Belt Conveyor